QuantEcon/lecture-jax/lectures/inventory_ssd.md

 !pip install --upgrade quantecon
 ```

-## The Model
+## A model with constant discounting

 We study a firm where a manager tries to maximize shareholder value.

-To
-simplify the problem, we ignore exit options (so that firm value is the
-expected present value of profits) and assume that the firm only sells one
+To simplify the problem, we  assume that the firm only sells one product.

-product.
-Letting $\pi_t$ be profits at time $t$ and $r > 0$ be the interest
-rate, the value of the firm is
+Letting $\pi_t$ be profits at time $t$ and $r > 0$ be the interest rate, the value of the firm is

 $$
     V_0 = \sum_{t \geq 0} \beta^t \pi_t